 This description is intended to provide only the basic guidelines for meeting job requirements.
 Responsibilities, knowledge, skills, abilities, and working conditions may change as the practice’s needs evolve.
 Regular and predictable attendance is an essential function of every job.

-The requirements described above are representative of those that must be met by an employee to successfully perform the essential functions of this position.
+The physical requirements described above are representative of those that must be met by an employee to successfully perform the essential functions of this position.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
 By signing below, you acknowledge that you are able to perform the Essential Functions of this job, with or without accommodation.
 If an accommodation is needed, you have an opportunity to discuss this with Human Resources.

 Portland Mental Health is an equal opportunity employer.
 We support and encourage diversity.